adamwwilkinson/Obsidian-Vault/System's Programming/Allocating Memory to Processes.md

 ##### Next-fit
 Remember where the last process was allocated and find the first unused block that can contain that process.

+#todo/readprevslides

+### Page Registers and Page Table
+The page table holds the physical frame location for each page of the running process.
+Within each process, a *logical address* now consist of a page number and an offset within that page's frame.